 Our programs and courses

-The Foundational Learning Assistance Program provides funding for Albertans on a first-come, first-served basis to qualified applicants attending English Language Foundations, Academic Upgrading or the Indigenous Pathways Program.
-Learner eligibility is determined by Advanced Education for both full and part-time study status.
+The Foundational Learning Assistance Program provides funding for Albertans on a first-come, first-served basis to qualified applicants in our English Language Foundations, Academic Upgrading or the Indigenous Pathways programs.

 During the course registration process, courses may be offered through several different delivery methods.